Old System, New World

 We're surprisingly far behind in some of the most basic, economically fundamental technologies.

 It's odd to think that engineers of all people are struggling to interface in a digital world.
-While that is less true today than in 2016, the construction industry is still the least efficient among all businesses today.
+While that is less true today than in 2016, the construction industry is still the among all businesses today.

 The rate of acceleration between licensed professional regulations and the remainder of the world is staggering.